Public Policy Issues Affecting Coastal Usage Patterns

 How good was the plan?
 Did it work?
 Afterthoughts?

-Visit the Library's Reference Desk for help in tracking down the City or Town's Comprehensive Plan, the State's Land Use Planning, the localized FEMA activity, and the NOAA website for tracking the path and impact of the hurricanes.
+Visit the Library's Reference Desk for help in tracking down the City or Town's Comprehensive Plan, the State's Land Use Plan, a report on localized FEMA activity, and the NOAA website for tracking the path and impact of the hurricanes.
 Use proper citation format for reference information.

 return to top of page